 Create separated bike lanes on both sides of Columbia Boulevard from Georgia Avenue to Dale Drive.
-This segment connects to the larger Dale Drive bicycle and pedestrian improvement project initiated by the Montgomery County Department of Transportation in 2018.
+This segment connects to the larger Dale Drive bicycle and pedestrian improvement project initiated by the MCDOT in 2018.
 With the new facilities on Dale Drive, this bikeway will connect the neighborhoods on the west side of Georgia Avenue in the Montgomery Hills district to the neighborhood retail center.